Synopsys (NASDAQ:SNPS) Updates FY 2022 Earnings Guidance

-Synopsys (NASDAQ:SNPS – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+Synopsys (NASDAQ:SNPS – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $8.63-$8.70 for the period, compared to the consensus earnings per share estimate of $7.90.
 The company issued revenue guidance of $5.00 billion-$5.05 billion, compared to the consensus revenue estimate of $4.81 billion.Synopsys also updated its Q3 2022 guidance to $2.01-$2.06 EPS.

-Synopsys (NASDAQ:SNPS – Get Rating) last posted its quarterly earnings results on Wednesday, May 18th.
-The semiconductor company reported $1.89 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.80 by $0.09.
-The firm had revenue of $1.28 billion for the quarter, compared to analysts’ expectations of $1.25 billion.
-Synopsys had a net margin of 21.19% and a return on equity of 18.23%.
-During the same period in the prior year, the company posted $1.24 earnings per share.
-Sell-side analysts expect that Synopsys will post 5.95 earnings per share for the current year.
+A number of research firms recently commented on SNPS.
+Wells Fargo & Company reduced their target price on Synopsys from $415.00 to $375.00 and set an overweight rating on the stock in a research note on Thursday, May 19th.
+Atlantic Securities reduced their target price on Synopsys to $350.00 and set a na rating on the stock in a research note on Thursday, May 19th.
+StockNews.com cut Synopsys from a strong-buy rating to a buy rating in a research note on Tuesday, May 3rd.
+UBS Group reduced their target price on Synopsys to $360.00 and set a hold rating on the stock in a research note on Thursday, May 19th.
+Finally, Needham & Company LLC increased their target price on Synopsys from $370.00 to $380.00 and gave the company a buy rating in a research note on Thursday, May 19th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and nine have issued a buy rating to the company.
+According to data from MarketBeat, Synopsys currently has a consensus rating of Buy and an average price target of $377.45.

 In other Synopsys news, CRO Joseph W. Logan sold 53,706 shares of the firm’s stock in a transaction dated Friday, May 20th.
 The shares were sold at an average price of $299.12, for a total value of $16,064,538.72.
-Following the completion of the transaction, the executive now directly owns 99,907 shares in the company, valued at $29,884,181.84.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CFO Trac Pham sold 49,072 shares of the firm’s stock in a transaction dated Thursday, May 26th.
-The stock was sold at an average price of $305.00, for a total transaction of $14,966,960.00.
-Following the completion of the transaction, the chief financial officer now owns 58,204 shares of the company’s stock, valued at $17,752,220.
+Following the completion of the sale, the executive now directly owns 99,907 shares in the company, valued at $29,884,181.84.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider John F. Runkel, Jr. sold 3,463 shares of the firm’s stock in a transaction dated Tuesday, June 7th.
+The stock was sold at an average price of $330.00, for a total transaction of $1,142,790.00.
+Following the completion of the sale, the insider now owns 22,623 shares of the company’s stock, valued at $7,465,590.
 The disclosure for this sale can be found here.
-Company insiders own 1.20% of the company’s stock.
+Over the last quarter, insiders have sold 106,241 shares of company stock valued at $32,174,289.
+1.20% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of SNPS.
-Covestor Ltd raised its position in Synopsys by 18.9% during the first quarter.
-Covestor Ltd now owns 271 shares of the semiconductor company’s stock valued at $90,000 after acquiring an additional 43 shares in the last quarter.
-Neo Ivy Capital Management bought a new position in shares of Synopsys in the fourth quarter valued at approximately $166,000.
-Geller Advisors LLC bought a new position in shares of Synopsys in the first quarter valued at approximately $215,000.
-HB Wealth Management LLC bought a new position in shares of Synopsys in the fourth quarter valued at approximately $230,000.
-Finally, Colony Group LLC bought a new position in shares of Synopsys in the fourth quarter valued at approximately $239,000.
-84.71% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Covestor Ltd increased its stake in shares of Synopsys by 18.9% during the first quarter.
+Covestor Ltd now owns 271 shares of the semiconductor company’s stock valued at $90,000 after purchasing an additional 43 shares in the last quarter.
+Neo Ivy Capital Management bought a new position in shares of Synopsys during the fourth quarter valued at approximately $166,000.
+Geller Advisors LLC bought a new position in shares of Synopsys during the first quarter valued at approximately $215,000.
+HB Wealth Management LLC bought a new position in shares of Synopsys during the fourth quarter valued at approximately $230,000.
+Finally, Colony Group LLC bought a new position in shares of Synopsys during the fourth quarter valued at approximately $239,000.
+Institutional investors and hedge funds own 84.71% of the company’s stock.

 Synopsys, Inc provides electronic design automation software products used to design and test integrated circuits.
 The company offers Fusion Design Platform that provides digital design implementation solutions; Verification Continuum Platform that provides virtual prototyping, static and formal verification, simulation, emulation, field programmable gate array (FPGA)-based prototyping, and debug solutions; and FPGA design products that are programmed to perform specific functions.